Polenta recipe is a northern Italian dish made with coarsely ground cornmeal and salted water.

 Polenta can be stored in the refrigerator closed in an airtight container for a maximum of 3-4 days.

 Polenta leftovers can be used sliced, toasted or fried, as a base for excellent croutons or bruschetta.

 Polenta Recipe: History and Curiosities

-Polenta (from the Latin puls-pultis) is an ancient food.
-In the Middle Ages it was a cream based on chopped beans cooked with oil, onions and sometimes with the addition of cereals such as buckwheat and spelled.
+Polenta (from Latin puls-pultis) is an ancient food.
+In the Middle Ages it was a cream made of minced beans cooked with oil, onions and sometimes with the addition of cereals such as buckwheat and spelt.

-After the discovery of America, the cultivation of corn spread also in Europe and in Italy.
+After the discovery of America, the cultivation of corn spread in Europe and also in Italy.
+I particular in the regions of Northern Italy, as a new exotic grain (called Grano Turco).

-The cultivation of corn spread mainly in the regions of Northern Italy as a new exotic grain (called grano Turco – Turkish grain).
-Thus polenta became a dish consumed above all by farmers and poor people: corn was cheap and polenta was able to fill the bellies of many poor and numerous families.
+Polenta became a dish mainly consumed by farmers and poor people: corn was cheap and polenta was able to fill the bellies of many poor and numerous families.

 With time, polenta became a traditional dish, a cultural and territorial identity of the cities of Lombardy, Veneto, Piedmont, Valle d’Aosta, Trentino, Emilia-Romagna and Friuli-Venezia Giulia.

 Polenta is still considered a rustic food, but it’s also used for rich and elaborate dishes.